ArtemkaKun/v-project-basement/README.md

 # What?

-This repo contains universal drop in GitHub CI scripts and issue templates.
-After a small modifications (specific to your project) you will end with "must-have" CI checks for commits/PRs and nice bug/feature request templates.
+This repo contains universal minimum GitHub CI scripts and issue templates.
+After small modifications (specific to your project) you will end with "must-have" CI checks for commits/PRs and nice bug/feature request templates.
+You can spend no time on DevOps stuff and can rush directly into the development process.

 > **Note**
 >
-> I recommend use this basement for every V project, that will be stored on GiHub.
+> I recommend using this basement for every V project, that will be stored on GitHub.

 ## Details

 ### `new-changes-validation` GitHub Actions workflow

+The idea of this workflow is very simple - validate incoming changes, so you make sure that changes, you are about to push to the main branch, work.
+The philosophy of the workflow is also simple:

+1. Code works
+2. Code beautiful
+3. Code fast

 #### Triggers

-- push (on main branch)
+- push (on the main branch)
 - pull request

 #### Flow